leonorribeiroo/Microplate-Viewer/README.md

 # Well Viewer
-Python script that creates a Tkinter-based graphical user interface for capturing images of microplate wells using Raspberry Pi.
+Python script developed in collaboration with i3S (Porto, Portugal; [www.i3s.up.pt](www.i3s.up.pt)) that creates a Tkinter-based graphical user interface for capturing and automatically anotating images of microplate wells using a Raspberry Pi 4B SBC and a Raspberry Pi High Quality (HQ) C(S)-mount camera on a trinocular stereo microscope.

 It allows users to:
-- Select a well by clicking on an image of the microplate.
+- Record the image of a microplate well (with well position, timestamp and magnification) by clicking on the corresponding position on a schematic representation of the microplate.
 - Log selected wells with timestamps and magnification levels.
-- Capture and save images using the Raspberry Pi Camera (if running on a Raspberry Pi).
 - Maintain a history of selected wells and saved files.

 The program starts from a main menu and opens a secondary window to view and interact with the microplate.

 ## Features
 - Supports **96-well** and **24-well** plates
-- Graphical selection of wells with automatic detection
+- Graphical selection of wells
-- Magnification selection (10x, 20x, 40x, 100x)
+- Selectable magnification level (10x, 20x, 30x, 40x, 50x, 63x for our Nikon SMZ800 with 10x eyepieces)
 - **Raspberry Pi Camera integration** for image capture
 - History log of selected wells and saved files